Sam1431/Infinity/README.md

 > makes it his ONLY Desktop environment ?
 THIS !!

-Doom is a configuration framework for [GNU Emacs] tailored for Emacs bankruptcy veterans who want less framework in their frameworks, a modicum of stability (and reproducibility) from their package manager, and the performance of a hand rolled config (or better).
-It can be a foundation for your own config or a resource for Emacs enthusiasts to learn more about our favorite operating system.
+Infinity is a configuration framework for tailored for Emacs users who want a solid - minimal base, you can also take snippets from this project to make your own config.
+As for me , I created it Just For Fun ( JFF - the only

 Its design is guided by these mantras: